soos-io/kb-docs/DAST/Bitbucket.md

 **Run It**

 To run the SOOS DAST Analysis against your webapp or API, just execute a build or commit a change.
 The build will use the environment variables that you created for the API Key and Client ID.

+## Reference
+* To see the full list of available parameters go to [DAST repository parameters description](https://github.com/soos-io/soos-dast#parameters)